The Top 20 Longest-Running Broadway Shows

 Gotta love a good outlier.
 This musical revue, which was originally produced in off Broadway 1969, featured sketches about sex and some nudity.
 This production is the revival, and we’re honestly trying to figure out what kept it running for 14 years.

 Director/choreographer Michael Bennett became a trailblazer with this seminal work, for which he had real dancers share there stories and crafted them into a beautiful musical about what we all do for love.
 The original production won nine Tony Awards, including Best Musical, and the Pulitzer Prize for Drama.

 6,182 performances and counting (Oct.
 30, 2003-present)

 While it lost the Tony Award for Best Musical to “Avenue Q” and received mixed reviews from the critics, “Wicked” has solidified its place in the Broadway record books.
 The stories about how the witches of Oz became wicked and good has captured the hearts of women everywhere striving to be seen beyond their looks.
-This one will likely climb up the list in the coming years.
+This one will likely climb up the list of longest-running Broadway shows in the coming years.